jwcarr/eyekit/README.md

 MSG 4244100 !V TRIAL_VAR trial_type Experimental
 ```

-to mark the beginning of a new trial.
+to mark the beginning of a new trial and will extract all `EFIX` lines that occur within the subsequent `START`–`END` block.
 Optionally, you can specify other variables that you want to extract (in this case `passage_id` and `response`), resulting in imported data that looks like this:

 ```python
 {